NateEag/how-i-code/drafts/documentation.rst

 the same needs.
 Thus, they should be able to reference and include the same information throughout without duplicating info.

-I think I've Just realized how the specref ought to work.
+I think I've just realized how the specref ought to work.

 In a project that uses specrefs, in any document, a link beginning with / is interpreted as a specref - when rendering the documentation, we assume the